HANICA-DEA/vodagone/README.md

 To use this Vodagone Client with your own Vodagone Server, you will need to enable CORS headers in your JavaEE container.

-This is required because the Client is served from a different domain than the Server.
-Your browser will only allow this if the Server has the CORS Headers set in its HTTP response.

-To enable this, follow the steps below.

-* Ensure that you understand the _why_.
-For instance, read: https://en.wikipedia.org/wiki/Cross-origin_resource_sharing
-* Figure out how to perform the _how_.
-There are several ways with JavaEE and there are many resources available online.

 ## API